This site presents a reference view of an IDDAS-compatible implementation.

 are derived mechanically from published rules and recorded events.

-There are no discretionary adjustments, overrides, or negotiated outcomes.
+There are no discretionary adjustments, overrides, negotiations, or case-by-case decisions.

 Participants may inspect: